MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_WQL.md

 Manufacturer      : LENOVO
 Name              : Default System BIOS
 SerialNumber      : R9FPY3P
-Version           : LENOVO – 1360
+Version           : LENOVO - 1360

 You can also save the WQL statement in a variable and then use the variable as the value of the Query parameter, as shown in the following command.

 PS C:> $query = "Select * from Win32_Bios"
-PS C:> Get-WmiObject –Query $query
+PS C:> Get-WmiObject -Query $query

 You can use either format with any WQL statement.
 The following command uses the query in the